 Healthy Students Initiative

-The Healthy Students Initiative (HSI) is a seven-year Healthy Shasta project to develop and implement solutions to address and prevent childhood obesity in Shasta County schools.
-The goal of the Healthy Students Initiative is to improve the health and academic success of Shasta County students in three schools and to develop a roadmap for other local schools.
+The Healthy Students Initiative (HSI) began with the 2008-09 school year as a seven-year Healthy Shasta project to address childhood obesity in Shasta County school communities.
+The goal of the Healthy Students Initiative is to improve the health and academic success of students in three Shasta County schools and to develop a roadmap for other local schools.